stuij/rath/README.md

 screaming at me, and life is too short to press the capslock button all the time.

 Started on the library code.
 So far there are constants for memory locations and IO registers, we've got a shadow OAM that updates the OAM data on vblank, we've got key press detection and a mini game loop.

 ## how to build/use

+This repo contains submodules, so when you pull from Github, make sure to pull the submodules as well:

+    git clone --recurse-submodules git@github.com:stuij/rath.git

 Install devkitARM, libtonc, and make sure the binaries are in your exec path.
 Also make sure the $(DEVKITARM) env variable is set to your devkitARM folder.

 Run `make` in the root of the repo.
-This creates a binary called `PF.gba`.
+This creates a binary called `rath.gba`.

-To make a demo binary, run `build.sh`, which will create a `PFdemo.gba` file.
+To make a demo binary, run `build.sh`, which will create a `rath-demo.gba` file.

-For interactive development, flash the binary on a cart, put the cart in a Game Boy Advance, and start it. `PF.gba` will put you in repl mode. `PFdemo.gba` will start a game loop with a little sprite you can control with the direction pad.
+For interactive development, flash the binary on a cart, put the cart in a Game Boy Advance, and start it. `rath.gba` will put you in repl mode. `rath-demo.gba` will start a game loop with a little sprite you can control with the direction pad.
 To jump out of the game loop and into the repl, press select.

 To connect to said binary with a UART cable:
 `<this-repo-root>/shell/shell.py --gbaser /dev/ttyUSB0`